-The higher impacts in recent years may be related to the change in standards tested on the MAP exams during those years.
+The higher impacts in recent years may be related to the change in standards tested on the MAP exams that started in Year 4.
 In Year 4, Missouri administered a new standardized test provided by the Smarter Balanced Assessment Consortium, which aligned with the Common Core State Standards.
-Missouri then discontinued its association with Smarter Balanced and used a different test provider in Year 5 and Year 6, though Missouri kept its standards aligned with the Common Core during those years as the state worked to develop new learning standards.
-Even before Year 4, the Kauffman School had already changed its curricula to align with the Common Core standards, which likely positioned students to perform well on the new state tests.
+Missouri then discontinued its association with Smarter Balanced and administered a different version of the MAP exam in Years 5 and 6, based on a preliminary version of new Missouri Learning Standards.
+In Year 7, the state adopted revised Missouri Learning Standards and administered a new MAP assessment, which will be the version administered in future years (Missouri Department of Elementary and Secondary Education 2017).
+Before Year 4, the Kauffman School had already changed its curricula to align with the Common Core standards, which likely positioned students to perform well on the new state tests that year.
+In subsequent years, the Kauffman School may also have more quickly adapted its curriculum to align with the evolving state standards than did other Kansas City schools.

-It is also possible that the particularly strong impacts during the last three years were related to other factors, such as improved teacher or school effectiveness.
+It is also possible that the particularly strong impacts during recent years are related to other factors.
 Since its founding, the Kauffman School has implemented many educational practices that, according to the research literature, foster students' academic achievement, including a strong culture, a rigorous curriculum, increased instructional time, a dedicated teacher professional development program, and strong school leaders (Johnson et al. 2017b).
 Johnson et al. (2017a) discuss the ways in which these features of the Kauffman School evolved over the school's first five years of operation and may have contributed to the positive achievement impacts.